koirand/confluence-custom-css/README.md

 # confluence-custom-css
-Styles that changes the look of Confluence Cloud
+Several styles to change the appearance of the Confluence cloud.